 - Schwab U.S. REIT – SCHH | Vanguard Real Estate – VNQ

 The primary and alternate ETFs are diversified and have low investment expense ratios.
 The asset classes encompass global and U.S. stock ETFs- and U.S. bond funds.
 The real estate fund adds additional diversification.

 Although you can’t customize your portfolio, when you transfer your account into the robo-advisor, you may designate up to 10% of your portfolio to remain “locked” and not sold.

 Those seeking more customization, might consider adding a self-directed investment account as well.

 Automated Investor charges a flat management fee of 0.24% AUM.
 They do not charge any additional fees for buying or selling securities.

 This is a fair annual management fee, and is in line with the fees charged by many other robo-advisors and below many who offer access to financial advisors.

 $1,000.
-This management fee is lower than Schwab Intelligent Portfolio’s $5,000 but much higher than the zero minimum investment amount at Betterment.
+This management fee is lower than Schwab Intelligent Portfolio’s $5,000 but much higher than the zero minimum investment amount 9with $10 to begin investing) at Betterment.

 Customer Reviews and Service